syevt/ecomm/README.md

 ```
 If there is a need to change translations feel free to edit the copied `config/locales/ecomm.en.yml`.

-To generate Ecomm views (in a case you want to apply some custom styling or change layout) just run:
+To generate Ecomm views (in a case you want to apply some custom styling or change layout, or even use its partials elsewhere) just run:
 ```bash
 $ rails generate ecomm:views
 ```